By far, the best way to know your photographer before your wedding!

 Clothes and Wind

-Winds blowing through a dress can be very beautiful and elegant.
+Winds blowing through a dress can be elegant.
 So if you have a long prom dress (that doesn’t look too much princess dress), please bring it!!
 Light clothes that take the wind will create pictures with more dynamism, more dramatic, more majestic.

 You Can Bring Several Outfits

 Engagement session is not a fashion show.
-Nevertheless you can easily bring 2 outfits (or 3 but not more).
+But you can easily bring 2 outfits (or 3 but not more).

 Clothes That Fit You